sd-greenfly/instaspike/work/insta-spike/README.md

    - this will kick the script to query the dynamodb profiles table to find which instagram accounts to query, shard it with 2 accounts per shard, and send messages to the sns topic which the `_src/configs.json` `scraper_lambda_name` lambda is subscribed to.
+     - the more accounts you have hit in GateKeeper.7, the more shards you will get.
    - You can observe logs from that lambda running in your CloudWatch log group
      - `https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#logStream:group=/aws/lambda/insta-spike;streamFilter=typeLogStreamPrefix`
        - substitute `_src/configs.json` `region`